Chapter 60:

 “Not planning on it.”

 Releasing a nervous sigh, I looked back at Aesandoral and Sharzin.
-I could barely make out their anxious looks through the fog.
+I could barely make out their anxious looks through the fog, but the way their silhouettes stood told me all I needed to know.

 “You should take it.”
-She insisted, extended a hand with the bottle.
+She insisted, drawing closer as she extended a hand with the bottle.

 “It’s not advised to take more than one at a time.
 I’ve got my strength potion, and Sharzin has her precision one.
-We’ll be relying on your perception to spot the dragon.
+We’ll be relying on your perception to spot the dragon through this fog.
 Trust in yourself, number one.
 I trust in you.”

-She revealed a nervous smile before pulling the bottle back to her side.
+She revealed a nervous smile before pulling the glass object back to her chest.

 “We’re out of path,” Sharzin reported in the back of my mind.
 “It looks like a smaller boulder came down and broke away the lip.”